SirVectrex/KDSP_public/readme.md

 ## Running this project

 This submission is built on streamlit, a simple frontend framework for python, that creates a host-able front-end application.
+Please note, that running this application requires a key for the OpenRouteService API, placed within the streamlit secrets.

 To install all dependencies for this project:
 ```shell